pytroll/pytroll-collectors/doc/source/index.rst

 Geostationary example: Single full disk dataset of Meteosat SEVIRI data are segmented to 144 separate files.
-These are prolog (PRO), epilog (EPI), 24 segments for HRV and 8 segments for each of the lower level channels.
+These are prolog (PRO), epilog (EPI), 24 segments for HRV and 8 segments for each of the lower resolution channels.
 For processing, some of those segments are essential (if absent, no processing can take place), others are optional (if one segment in the middle is missing, an image can be produced, but it will have a gap).